-Development and commercialization milestones were not considered probable at inception and therefore were excluded from the initial transaction price.
+Development and commercialization milestones were not considered probable at inception and therefore, were excluded from the initial transaction price.
 The royalties were excluded from the initial transaction price because they relate to a license of intellectual property and are subject to the royalty constraint.

 We recognize revenue as the combined performance obligation is satisfied over time using an output method.
 The measure of progress is stand-ready straight-line over the period in which we expect to perform the services related to the license of fasedienol.
-Accordingly, we recognize revenue on a straight-line basis over the period in which we expect to perform the services.